cloudflare/cloudflare-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 The primary tool which Cloudflare uses to publicly share information about its service delivery and any Incidents or Problems impacting Cloudflare services: [https://www.cloudflarestatus.com](https://www.cloudflarestatus.com/)

-The Status Page is hosted by a Third Party ([Statuspage.io](http://statuspage.io/)) which is not dependent on Cloudflare’s services for operation.
+The Status Page is hosted by a Third Party ([Statuspage.io](http://statuspage.io/)) which is not dependent on Cloudflare's services for operation.

 ___